Variety Results Information

 Genotype × environment effects the trial data were analyzed and interpreted using the gge package in R. The analyses of genotype × environment patterns across multiple seasons suggest that, for all the species tested, California can be subdivided into five sub-regions that may display different rankings of small grains varieties, particularly in the case of common wheat yield.
 These regions are the Inter-Mountain, Sacramento Valley, Northern San Joaquin Valley, Southern San Joaquin Valley, and the Imperial Valley.
 These sub-regions may change given new data or the introduction of new varieties.
 For an overview of how biplot analyses are applied to multi-environment crop trial data see Yan [1, 2].

-Within the sub-regions, the variety performance, in terms of yield and protein content, is summarized using a linear mixed model approach via the lme package in R, with yield and protein expressed as lsmeans across locations and years in a given grouping.
-Analyses using linear mixed models have advantages for analyzing data from multi-environment trials as compared to ordinary linear models such as analysis of variance (ANOVA).
+Within the sub-regions described above, the variety performance, in terms of yield and protein content, is summarized using a linear mixed model approach via the lme package in R, with yield and protein expressed as lsmeans across locations for the most recent 3 seasons in a given grouping.
+Linear mixed models have advantages for analyzing data from multi-environment trials as compared to ordinary linear models such as analysis of variance (ANOVA).
 These include the ease with which incomplete data (i.e. not all varieties in all years and locations) can be handled, the ability to use more realistic within-trial models for error variation (e.g. spatial correlation models), improved means estimates by better ascribing variance to different experimental factors, and the ability to assume some sets of effects (e.g. trial location) to be random rather than fixed.
+Multi-year summaries are more appropriate for assessing variety performance than single year summaries.

 Disease and Agronomic Traits